 What Is the Statute of Limitations to File an Age Discrimination Lawsuit?

 Being discriminated against for your age can be both a frustrating and debilitating experience.
 Victims of workplace age discrimination are often forced to work in unfair conditions, as they are either refused promotions, adequate pay or even are forced to endure hostile work environments.
 Fortunately, victims of workplace age discrimination have every right to file a claim against their employer to compensate for damages such as a loss of wages, a loss of future wages, and even emotional distress.
 Many who attempt to file these claims, however, are unaware of the statute of limitations, and how they influence their case.
-If you or a loved one experienced age discrimination in the cities of Los Angeles, Fresno, Bakersfield, Modesto, Stockton, Visalia, Riverside, or any other part of the state of California, our workplace age discrimination lawyers at California Employment Attorneys Group could help guide you through the process.
+If you or a loved one experienced age discrimination in the cities of Los Angeles, Fresno, Bakersfield, Modesto, Stockton, Visalia, Riverside, or any other part of the state of California, our workplace age discrimination lawyers at California Labor Law Employment Attorneys Group could help guide you through the process.
 Our attorneys are committed to ensuring all of our clients receive the resources they need to earn the compensation they deserve.
 If you have any questions after reading this article, please feel free to reach out to our law offices for a free consultation from one of our many well-versed legal advisors.

 Workplace Age Discrimination